The program has reached its funding capacity. Applications are no longer being accepted.

 - How to Apply

-Application requirements include applicant contact information, acres of cover crops seeded, farm, tract, common land unit (CLU)/Field #, and legal description of fields/acres seeded to cover crops in fall 2020.
+Applications must be submitted via the online form and be accompanied by the FSA-578 form.
+Application requirements include applicant contact information, acres of cover crops seeded, farm, tract, common land unit (CLU)/Field #, and legal description of fields/acres seeded to cover crops in fall 2022.
 This information can be found on individual participants federal "Report of Commodities" form (FSA-578).
 It is highly recommended to reference the FSA-578 form for those interested in applying for this program.
-Applicants must submit the FSA-578 with their application.
 The premium reduction will be applied based on the acreage report you file for federal crop insurance.
 Ensuring the field designations match is mandatory to receiving the premium discount.